OUR POLICIES

 Roles and Responsibilities of those within the INSPIRE Squash Academy

 8.1.
-The INSPIRE Squash Academy is committed to having the following in place:
+The Inspire Squash Academy is committed to having the following in place:

 8.1.1.
 A Lead Safeguarding Lead to support the policy and procedures: Chris Ogden - chrisogden@inspire-squash.co.uk